miniflux/website/content/tos.md

 ### 4. Payment

 -   Payments are made by credit card or PayPal.
--   We do not store credit card information or any sensitive data on our servers.
+-   We do not store credit card information or any sensitive payment data on our servers.

 ### 5. Cancellation